Blackstar (song)

 "Blackstar" (stylised as "★") is a song by the English rock musician David Bowie.
 It was released as the lead single from his twenty-sixth and final studio album of the same name on 19 November 2015.
-"Blackstar" peaked at number 61 on the UK Singles Chart, number 70 on the French Singles Chart and number 78 on the Billboard Hot 100.
+"Blackstar" peaked at number 61 on the UK singles chart, number 70 on the French Singles Chart and number 78 on the Billboard Hot 100.
 "Blackstar" received both the Grammy Award for Best Rock Song and the Grammy Award for Best Rock Performance at the 59th Grammy Awards.
-At 9:57, it was the longest song to enter the Billboard Hot 100 charts, overtaking Harry Chapin's "A Better Place to Be", until Tool broke the record in 2019 with "Fear Inoculum".
+At 9:57, it was the longest song to enter the Billboard Hot 100 charts, overtaking Harry Chapin's "A Better Place to Be (Live)", until Tool broke the record in 2019 with "Fear Inoculum".

 Production and composition

 "Blackstar" is an art rock, avant-garde jazz, progressive rock, electronic, and baroque song.
-Also described as an "avant jazz sci-fi torch song," it features a "drum and bass rhythm, [a] two-note tonal melody with hints of Gregorian chant, [and] shifting time signatures."
-In the bluesy slow middle section, the song shifts from an acid house-ish groove to a languid, R&B-flavored interlude.
+Also described as an "avant jazz sci-fi torch song", it features a "drum and bass rhythm, [a] two-note tonal melody with hints of Gregorian chant, [and] shifting time signatures".
+In the bluesy slow middle section, the song shifts from an acid house-inspired groove to a languid, R&B-flavored interlude.

 Similarities have been drawn between Bowie's song and Elvis Presley's song "Black Star" which contains the lyrics "When a man sees his black star, he knows his time...has come."
 The repeated line "at the centre of it all" is also present in Bowie's 2002 single "Slow Burn" and appears to originate in Aleister Crowley's The Book of Lies.

 The song was originally over eleven minutes long, but after learning that iTunes would not post singles over ten minutes in length, Bowie and Tony Visconti edited it down to 9:57, making it Bowie's second-longest track behind "Station to Station".
 Bowie did not want to confuse listeners by releasing different single and album versions.

+Saxophonist Donny McCaslin said that Bowie had told him the song was about ISIL, although an official spokesperson for Bowie denied this.